gatsbyjs/gatsby-ja/docs/contributing/organize-a-gatsby-event.md

 ### A note on shipping

-We support US and international Gatsby events, but it’s not uncommon to run into issues with international shipping that can delay orders for weeks.
+We support US and international Gatsby events, but it’s not uncommon to run into Issues with international shipping that can delay orders for weeks.
 Shipments to non-western countries in particular can often take well over a month to arrive.
 We’re working on finding international shipping partners, but until that’s sorted out, **if you need stickers shipped internationally, please make sure you’re submitting your event at least 6 weeks in advance**.

 ## Requirements